lowRISC/opentitan/doc/project/development_stages.md

 }
 ```

-One may choose to commemorate a non-signed off version of a design if it reached enough maturity to be a useful version to checkpoint before regressing.
+One may choose to commemorate a non-signed-off version of a design if it reached enough maturity to be a useful version to checkpoint before regressing.
 In this case the version number should also be incremented.

 No hard rules for version numbering are mandated at this stage.